NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Green Bank Telescope (GBT) Series: This series includes site research information, memos, reports, notes, correspondence, reprints, meeting materials, meeting minutes, agendas, graphs, diagrams, view graphs, view graph copies, and journal cuts from 1965-2004, concerning the planning, organization, design, and construction of the Green Bank Telescope, and on the azimuth track review.
 All items are filed according to Hogg’s original arrangement.
 Size: 2.0 linear feet.
 Click here for a listing of folders, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.
 Related materials: See the GBT Unit in the Records of the National Radio Astronomy Observatory.

 Councils and Committees Series: This series includes correspondence, reports, meeting notes, meeting minutes, view graphs, view graph copies, agendas, memos, reprints, and presentations from the various organizations' councils and committees on which Hogg served.
 Material is dated 1979-2004.
-Organizations include the American Astronomical Society, Associated Universities, Inc., National Optical Astronomy Observatory, National Radio Astronomy Observatory, National Research Council, National Science Foundation, and Universities Space Research Association.
+Organizations include the American Astronomical Society, Associated Universities, Inc., National Optical Astronomy Observatory, National Radio Astronomy Observatory, National Research Council, National Science Foundation, Shanghai 65 Meter Review Panel, and Universities Space Research Association.
 All items are filed according to Hogg’s original arrangement.
-Size: 2.0 linear feet.
+Size: 2.5 linear feet.
 Click here for a listing of folders, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.

 Publications Series: This series includes drafts, final versions, resources, references, cd of figures, and correspondence related to Hogg's 1993 and 2006 publications in books and journals.
 All items are filed according to Hogg’s original arrangement.
 Size: 0.5 linear feet.
 Click here for a listing of folders, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.

-Miscellany Series: This series of miscellaneous materials from 1973-2003, includes a file of miscellaneous administrative correspondence and memos dated 1973-1978, music for "A Song of the Universe" with accompanying 2003 note, and a short play on life of a telescope operator dated 1992.
+Miscellany Series: This series of miscellaneous materials from 1959-2010, includes Hogg's CV updated January 2001, a file of miscellaneous administrative correspondence and memos dated 1973-1978, music for "A Song of the Universe" with accompanying 2003 note, a 1960/1961 short play on life of a telescope operator (A Small Drama from Long Ago) with explanatory cover memo dated 1992, materials gathered for obituaries written by Hogg (Hall 2010, Turner 2008, Williamson 1982), clippings (1962-1993), 1959 brochure and dedication program for the University of Michigan 85 foot radio telescope.
 Size: 0.25 linear feet.